PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 * __Get Device Events__ [device-events.js](node/device-events.js)

-  This example pages all device events in mbed Cloud and exports them to local files in [JSON](http://www.json.org/) format.
+  This example pages all device events in Mbed Cloud and exports them to local files in [JSON](http://www.json.org/) format.

 * __Developer Certificate Header__ [certificate-header.js](node/certificate-header.js)

   This example creates (or overwrites) a developer certificate.
-  This is then used to create a local `C` header file for connecting a device to mbed Cloud Connect.
+  This is then used to create a local `C` header file for connecting a device to Mbed Cloud Connect.

 * __Webhook Server__ [webhook-server.js](node/webhook-server.js)

-  This example creates a basic webhook server which registers for callbacks from mbed Cloud and receives asynchronous notifications.
+  This example creates a basic webhook server which registers for callbacks from Mbed Cloud and receives asynchronous notifications.
   Using the callbacks, the device/resource tree of connected devices is recursed, outputting the value for each resource.

   __Note:__ This example requires the `express` server to be installed.
 Please do this by running `$ npm install express`.

 * __User, Key and Group Listing__ [users-keys-groups.js](node/users-keys-groups.js)

-  This example is a command line interface to list users, keys and groups of mbed Cloud.
+  This example is a command line interface to list users, keys and groups of Mbed Cloud.

 ## Web